-A visit starts with sketches and oils from Picasso’s earliest years in Málaga and La Coruña – around 1893-95.
+A visit starts with sketches and oils from Picasso’s earliest years in Málaga and La Coruña – around 1893–95.
 Some of his self-portraits and the portraits of his father, which date from 1896, are evidence enough of his precocious talent.
-Retrato de la Tía Pepa (Portrait of Aunt Pepa), done in Málaga in 1896, shows the incredible maturity of his brushstrokes and his ability to portray character – and the tender age of 15!
+Retrato de la Tía Pepa (Portrait of Aunt Pepa), done in Málaga in 1896, shows the incredible maturity of his brushstrokes and his ability to portray character – at the tender age of 15!
 Picasso painted the enormous Ciència i Caritat (Science and Charity) in the same year, showcasing his masterful academic techniques of portraiture.
 His ingeniousness extends to his models too, with his father standing in for the doctor, and a beggar whom he hired off the street along with her offspring, modeling the sick woman and the child.
 This painting made the young artist be noticed in the higher echelons of Spain's art world, when Ciència i Caritat was awarded an Honorary Mention at the General Fine Arts Exhibition in Madrid in 1897.

 In rooms 5–7 hang paintings from his first Paris sojourn, while room 8 is dedicated to the first significant new stage in his development, the Blue Period.
 Woman with Bonnet is an important work from this period, depicting a captive from the Saint-Lazare women's prison and veneral disease hospital which Picasso visited when in Paris – this also sets up the theme of Picasso's fascination with those inhabiting the down-and-out layers of society.